 Reed House is one of eight College Houses.
 It is a three-story, brick residence that houses approximately 28 students in single and double rooms.
-There are male and female bathrooms on each floor hallway.
+There are bathrooms on each floor hallway.
 There is a function room in the basement.
 The first floor includes a living room, study, and full kitchen.
 There is no elevator in the building.

 Reed House is 1,896 feet from the Polar Bear Statue located in Hyde Plaza.

 The College supplies the following items for each student:

 - twin bed, extra long (36" x 80")

 Each student is assigned a telephone number for their entire time at Bowdoin.
 One phone per room is supplied and each student has an individual voicemail box.

 All rooms are cable ready.
 Reed House is equipped with a wide-screen television in the first floor living room.

 High-speed internet ports are located in every student room.
 Additionally, all buildings on campus are wireless.

 Reed has limited parking available for residents.
 Decals are issued to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
 You can learn more about student parking at Bowdoin on the Security parking website.

 The laundry room is located on the first floor.
 The charge for washers and dryers is $1.70 per cycle.
 The washing machines and dryers in all residence halls are equipped with card readers; laundry machines do not accept cash.
 You may add money to your Bowdoin ID card for this purpose at several machines on campus.
 You can see what machines are open, get alerts sent to you when your laundry is finished, and report a problem with a machine at any time by visiting LaundryView.